 If the problem still persists maybe it’s time to get a new VPN service.

 It could be the case that your ISP has blocked GRE protocol, you can contact your ISP and ask them to unblock it.

-The Error 800 is a simple error that can definitely be resolved by following the above mentioned steps.
+Users facing error 800 is a simple error that can definitely be resolved by following the above-mentioned steps.